Rashomon: Lighting

 Robert Altman compliments Kurosawa's use of "dappled" light throughout the film, which gives the characters and settings further ambiguity.
-In his essay "Rashomon," Tadao Sato suggests that the film (unusually) uses sunlight to symbolize evil and sin in the film, arguing that the wife gives in to the bandit's desires when she sees the sun.
-However, Professor Keiko I. McDonald opposes Sato's idea in her essay "The Dialectic of Light and Darkness in Kurosawa's Rashomon."
-McDonald says the film conventionally uses light to symbolize "good" or "reason" and darkness to symbolize "bad" or "impulse."
+In his essay "Rashomon", Tadao Sato suggests that the film (unusually) uses sunlight to symbolize evil and sin in the film, arguing that the wife gives in to the bandit's desires when she sees the sun.

+Professor Keiko I. McDonald opposes Sato's idea in her essay "The Dialectic of Light and Darkness in Kurosawa's Rashomon."
+McDonald says the film conventionally uses light to symbolize "good" or "reason" and darkness to symbolize "bad" or "impulse".
 She interprets the scene mentioned by Sato differently, pointing out that the wife gives herself to the bandit when the sun slowly fades out.
 McDonald also reveals that Kurosawa was waiting for a big cloud to appear over Rashomon gate to shoot the final scene in which the woodcutter takes the abandoned baby home; Kurosawa wanted to show that there might be another dark rain any time soon, even though the sky is clear at this moment.
-Unfortunately, the final scene appears optimistic because it was too sunny and clear to produce the effects of an overcast sky.
+McDonald regards it as unfortunate that the final scene appears optimistic because it was too sunny and clear to produce the effects of an overcast sky.

-Editing
+Post-production

 Stanley Kauffmann writes in The Impact of Rashomon that Kurosawa often shot a scene with several cameras at the same time, so that he could "cut the film freely and splice together the pieces which have caught the action forcefully as if flying from one piece to another."
 Despite this, he also used short shots edited together that trick the audience into seeing one shot; Donald Richie says in his essay that "there are 407 separate shots in the body of the film ...
 This is more than twice the number in the usual film, and yet these shots never call attention to themselves."

-Music
+Due to setbacks and some lost audio, Mifune returned to the studio after filming to record another line.
+Recording engineer Iwao Ōtani added it to the film along with the music, using a different microphone.

 The film was scored by Fumio Hayasaka, who is among the most respected of Japanese composers.
-At the director's request, he included a bolero during the woman's story.
+At the director's request, he scored a bolero for the woman's story.

-Due to setbacks and some lost audio, the crew took the urgent step of bringing Mifune back to the studio after filming to record another line.
-Recording engineer Iwao Ōtani added it to the film along with the music, using a different microphone.